 a.
 Requirements.
-The following EWIS ICA are required if the airplane has § 25.1729 in its certification basis, or if the FAA Oversight Office has determined that an STC applicant must comply with 14 CFR part 21, § 21.101, Designation of Applicable Regulations, and, therefore, require the applicant to comply with all or parts of the EWIS requirements of § 25.1729.
+The following EWIS ICA are required if the airplane has § 25.1729 in its certification basis, or if the FAA Aircraft Certification Service office has determined that an STC applicant must comply with 14 CFR part 21, § 21.101, Designation of Applicable Regulations, and, therefore, require the applicant to comply with all or parts of the EWIS requirements of § 25.1729.